vcl/vcl/modules/ribbon/README.md

 ## Usage

-The container uses the class `vclOverflowHidden` to cut the ribbon.
+The container uses the class `overflow-hidden` to cut the ribbon.

 [positions example](/demo/example-corner-positions.html)